-The competition will be held on August 14-15 at the Secchia Institute for Culinary Education at Grand Rapids Community College.
-It will feature both sugar and chocolate competitions where chefs create centerpieces and chocolate cakes.
-The competition is open to the public from 10 a.m. to 6 p.m. on Tuesday, August 15.
+The competition was held on August 14-15 at the Secchia Institute for Culinary Education at Grand Rapids Community College.
+It featured both sugar and chocolate competitions where chefs create centerpieces and chocolate cakes.
+The competition was open to the public from 10 a.m. to 6 p.m. on Tuesday, August 15, 2017.

-There will also be a livestream for those unable to make it in person.
+There was also a livestream for those unable to make it in person.

 Table of Contents